By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 There are a lot of reasons to love the upcoming winter season… Snow, if you’re in a colder climate, the holidays and the chance to start fresh in the new year.

-But there’s another side to fall, too—cold and flu season.
+But there’s another side to winter, too—cold and flu season.

 As much as we may wish we could, none of us can wrap ourselves in a bubble and avoid the onslaught of seasonal germs.
 But you can take steps to increase the likelihood that you’ll be one of the “lucky ones” who escape the misery.

 Here’s a look at some of the best ways you can prevent and treat colds and flu, as well as my take on whether it’s worth the time and effort to get a flu shot…

 Prevention: The Best Ways to Stop Colds and Flu Before They Start

 Preventing colds and flu really boils down to one thing—keeping your immune system as healthy as possible.
 The stronger and more able it is to intercept and destroy viruses before they can take hold, the better off you’ll be.